Sheep-y/Modnix/DESIGN_DOC.md

 ### Mod Parsing

 1. If file extension is .json, parse as mod.json.
 See example below.
+    1. If success, but mod does not specify a dll and does not specify other contents (Mods, Alters, Assets), and is non-root, adds all dlls whose name match the folder (see above).
 2. If file extension is .dll, parse mod info from assembly information.
 3. If file extension is .dll, find embedded "mod" and, if found, parse as .json and override parsed info.